What should your next fitness goal be? Take the quiz.

 Some people may think that bodyweight exercises aren’t as good as training with weights, but the truth is that as long as you’re challenging your muscles through repetition and time under tension and fatigue, any bodyweight exercise is an effective way to build strength and muscular endurance.

 Another myth about bodyweight training is that it’s just for beginners.
 Not true!
 Bodyweight training is definitely a great entry point to strength training for someone with little to no experience.
 But depending on the moves, bodyweight exercises can work for everyone from beginners to professional athletes.
 I personally incorporate bodyweight exercises into my training all the time.
-My favorite exercise of all-time is the push-up—I do about 200 a day.
+My favorite exercise of all time is the push-up—I do about 200 a day.

 Do Bodyweight Exercises Build Muscle?

-Bodyweight exercises have been shown to build muscle “independent of an external load,” according to a study in the journal Physiology and Behavior.
+Remember: The amount of weight you’re utilizing doesn’t matter.
+It’s more about the number of repetitions and the amount of fatigue that you’re challenging your body with.
+Between the resistance of your body weight and the correct amount of intensity, bodyweight exercises are great for building muscle.
+Bodyweight exercises have been shown to build muscle “independent of an external load,” according to a 2016 study in the journal Physiology and Behavior.
 In this case, an “external load” refers to dumbbells, weight machines, or resistance bands.
 So even without the equipment, you can still increase your muscle mass.

 But on that note, it’s important to understand that your body will at some point become accustomed to the amount of resistance (weight), therefore limiting any further muscle growth.
 Progressive overload, or increasing resistance and weight load within the exercise, will be a key component if muscle growth is your goal.